ssanchezor/GNN-RS/README.md

 |...|...|
 |...|...|

 #### Adding context `build_dataset_features.py`

-The program has the same structure as `build_dataset.py` but the generated files include context information:
+The program has the same structure as `build_dataset.py` but the generated files will also include context information (in our study case channel):

 Visualizing results: